vertcoin-project/vertaddress.org/README.md

 window.QRCode | MIT License
 window.Bitcoin | MIT License

-The bitaddress.org software is available under The MIT License (MIT) Copyright (c) 2011-2013 bitaddress.org
+The vertaddress.org software is available under The MIT License (MIT) Copyright (c) 2011-2013 bitaddress.org
+Copyright (c) 2017 vertaddress.org

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the